archey347/UF_MailAttachments/README.md

 This sprinkle adds support for mail attachments to UserFrosting

+## Deprecation Notice for v2

+Due to some weird PHP reasons, it can't seem to accept paremter types that are children of  paremeter types of the parent classes function definition.
+I'm not sure what PHP version this became a problem in.
+For v2 of this sprinkle, you now have to call the `sendWithAttachments` or `sendDistinctWithAttachments` instead rather than the normal functions

 ## Usage

 Usage is similar, you just need to use differenct classes and a different service.